RainingComputers/ShnooTalk/docs/LanguageGuide.md

 ### Random

-The random module contains helper function to generate random numbers.
+The random module contains helper functions to generate random numbers.
 Generated number be in range `start` and upto but not equal to `end`.

 -   `fn randomInt(start: int, end: int) -> int`
 -   `fn randomLong(start: long, end: long) -> long`